Q: What Is a Do Not Resuscitate (DNR) Order and how does it work?

 A: A Do Not Resuscitate Order is a legally binding physician's order for a patient, which is signed by the treating doctor, that no steps will be taken to restart a person's heart when it stops or to get a person breathing again if the patient stops breathing.

-A DNR order is normally a result of a person's healthcare directive, which says that he or she does not want measures to be taken to keep the person alive.
-The decision to not resuscitate a person must be made by the individual, if competent to do so, or by the person's agent for healthcare, on a "living will'" or healthcare directive, if the person is not competent to do so.
+A DNR order is normally a result of a person's advance healthcare directive, also known as the living will, which outlines the treatment measures to be taken to keep the person alive.
+The decision to not resuscitate a person must be made by the individual, if competent to do so, or by the person's agent for healthcare, on a living will or healthcare directive, if the person is not competent to do so.
 The patient or agent must ask for such an order.

 The signed DNR order is placed in the patient's hospital chart.
-The family of the patient who does not want to be resuscitated often must remind the doctors and staff in a hospital about the order, because the first thing doctors and nurses want to do is to save someone's life if their patient does stop breathing or their heart ceases to beat.
+The family of the patient who does not want to be resuscitated often must remind the doctors and staff in a hospital about the order, because the first action doctors and nurses will take if a patient does stop breathing or their heart ceases to beat is to attempt resuscitation.